DataDog/integrations-core/kafka_consumer/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

+#### Authentication

+The Kafka consumer check supports the following security protocols and SASL authentication mechanisms:

+**Security Protocols**
+* PLAINTEXT (default)
+* SSL
+* SASL_PLAINTEXT
+* SASL_SSL

+**SASL Authentication Mechanisms**
+* PLAIN
+* GSSAPI (Kerberos)
+* OAUTHBEARER
+* SCRAM-SHA-256
+* SCRAM-SHA-512

+**Troubleshooting Kerberos GSSAPI Authentication**

+Depending on your Kafka cluster's Kerberos setup, you may need to configure the following:

+* Configure a Kafka client to connect to the Kafka broker.
+The Kafka client should be added as a Kerberos principal and added to a Kerberos keytab.
+* TLS certificate to authenticate a secure connection to the Kafka broker
+  * If JKS keystore is used, a certificate needs to be exported from the keystore and the file path should be configured with the `tls_cert` or `tls_ca_cert` options.
+  * If a private key is required to authenticate the certificate, it should be configured with the `tls_private_key` option.
+If applicable, the private key password should be configured with the `tls_private_key_password`.
+* `KRB5_CLIENT_KTNAME` environment variable pointing to the Kafka client's Kerberos keytab location if it differs from the default path (i.e. `KRB5_CLIENT_KTNAME=/etc/krb5.keytab`)
+* `KRB5CCNAME` environment variable pointing to the Kafka client's Kerberos credentials ticket cache if it differs from the default path (i.e. `KRB5CCNAME=/tmp/krb5cc_xxx`)

 ### Validation

 [Run the Agent's status subcommand][8] and look for `kafka_consumer` under the Checks section.